Career Services for International Students

 As an F-1 student, you are eligible to work on campus up to 20 hours per week while classes are in session.
 You may work more than 20 hours per week during vacation breaks (spring, summer etc).
 To work on campus, you must first secure a position on campus, then obtain a Social Security Number (SSN) from the Social Security Office and then submit the proper paperwork to the Student Employment and Financial Aid offices.

 Many office jobs for international students generally become available 2 months into the semester.
-If you want a job at the start of the semester, you may apply at the Bookstore (in Collins Hall, near Dunkin Donuts) or at Dining Services (3Rd floor of La Cava Center).The hiring process for these positons is different from other on-campus positions.
+If you want too start a job sooner than this, we recommend applying at the Bookstore (in Collins Hall, near Dunkin Donuts) or at Sodexo Dining Services (3rd floor of La Cava Center).The hiring process for these positions is different from other on-campus positions and may allow international students to apply earlier than for other positions at Bentley (information on other office positions at Bentley is available here: How to Apply for an On-Campus Job >)

 Obtaining a Social Security Number